 Seventh Step: Case the tub and wait for the mushroom to fruit

-Mist the tub with water every day and open the lid of the bin so that some oxygen can get into the tub.
-A small ultra-sonic humidifier switched on for a few minutes 3 times per day will exchange the air and add moisture to the substrate.
-Ensure that the bin gets enough fresh air to form dense pins.
-Fresh air will help pin formation in colonized substrates.
+Spray the tub with water every day and open the lid of bin a little bit so that some oxygen can get into the tub.
+Ensure that the bin gets enough light so it grows in the right direction.
 As said earlier, light helps mushrooms to grow in the right direction.